Vibhubalan/network_threat_detection/README.md

 To run the project, downgrade your Python version to 3.10.11 by creating a new virtual environment (venv).
-After setting up the environment, install the following necessary libraries:
+After setting up the environment, install the necessary libraries.

-Install the Libraries: